 **Alt Text:** Aerial view of the lower Manhattan skyline in New York City, surrounded by water and featuring numerous skyscrapers.

-the Mystery: The Great Sphinx of Giza
+the Enigma: The Great Sphinx of Giza

 The Great Sphinx of Giza is an unwavering sentinel on the Egyptian sands, enigmatic as a Sphinx can be, embodying the ancient world’s unyielding mystery.
 As tourists marvel at its sheer magnificence, one cannot help but ponder its untold stories.
 Who built this monumental guardian?
 When was it carved from the living rock?
 The absence of an ancient selfie or a hashtag-worthy moment keeps these questions alive in our modern imaginations.